-Three cardiovascular (CV) outcome trials for dipeptidyl peptidase (DPP)-4 inhibitors in patients with type 2 diabetes have so far reported their primary findings, with a fourth expected this year.
-A trial of vildagliptin in patients with heart failure has also been published.
+There are cardiovascular (CV) outcome trials for dipeptidyl peptidase (DPP)-4 inhibitors in patients with type 2 diabetes, and a trial of vildagliptin in patients with heart failure has also been published.

 This occurred in 11.3% of patients taking alogliptin and 11.8% of those assigned to placebo during a median 18 months of follow-up, giving a hazard ratio of 0.96, which was within the prespecified margin of 1.3 for the noninferiority of alogliptin to placebo.

 Medication: saxagliptin, 2.5 or 5.0 mg/day depending on kidney function